 - AI-based imagery creation to learn about art.

 As the world is evolving, technology is the primary catalyst for it.
 Every individual, industry, or business needs to keep up with it to enjoy the ease provided by technology.
-If we wish to enjoy that, we need to be prepared for the potential threats, take the right steps, and get the right skills.
+If we wish to enjoy that, we must be prepared for the potential threats, take the right steps, and get the right skills.

-Industries need to invest more into cybersecurity to protect their data and people’s data stored on their networks.
+Industries need to invest more into cybersecurity to protect their and people’s data stored on their networks.
 Individuals need to educate themselves about that one simple click or tap on a mobile device that allows the flow of your personal information from your device to any evil mind.

 Investing in cybersecurity is no longer a choice but a necessity.
 Read on how cyber security is essential in the energy s sector here.